 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Authority, that officer is the Head of Financial Services - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets - Approve the Statement of Accounts.
+In this Authority, that officer is the Chief Officer Assets - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets - Approve the Statement of Accounts.
 In this Authority, that function is delegated to the Audit Committee.

-[2] The Head of Financial Services' Responsibilities
+[2] The Chief Financial Officer's Responsibilities

-The Head of Financial Services is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
+The Chief Financial Officer (the Section 151 Officer) is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code).

-In preparing this Statement of Accounts, the Head of Financial Services has:
+In preparing this Statement of Accounts, the Chief Officer - Assets has: